Molecular-scale electronics: Artifacts

-History and recent progress
+History and progress

-In their treatment of so-called donor-acceptor complexes in the 1940s, Robert Mulliken and Albert Szent-Györgyi advanced the concept of charge transfer in molecules.
+In their treatment of so-called donor–acceptor complexes in the 1940s, Robert Mulliken and Albert Szent-Györgyi advanced the concept of charge transfer in molecules.
 They subsequently further refined the study of both charge transfer and energy transfer in molecules.
 Likewise, a 1974 paper from Mark Ratner and Ari Aviram illustrated a theoretical molecular rectifier.

 In 1988, Aviram described in detail a theoretical single-molecule field-effect transistor.
 Further concepts were proposed by Forrest Carter of the Naval Research Laboratory, including single-molecule logic gates.
 A wide range of ideas were presented, under his aegis, at a conference entitled Molecular Electronic Devices in 1988.
 These were theoretical constructs and not concrete devices.
 The direct measurement of the electronic traits of individual molecules awaited the development of methods for making molecular-scale electrical contacts.
 This was no easy task.
 Thus, the first experiment directly-measuring the conductance of a single molecule was only reported in 1995 on a single C60 molecule by C. Joachim and J. K. Gimzewsky in their seminal Physical Review Letter paper and later in 1997 by Mark Reed and co-workers on a few hundred molecules.
 Since then, this branch of the field has advanced rapidly.
 Likewise, as it has grown possible to measure such properties directly, the theoretical predictions of the early workers have been confirmed substantially.

 The concept of molecular electronics was published in 1974 when Aviram and Ratner suggested an organic molecule that could work as a rectifier.
 Having both huge commercial and fundamental interest, much effort was put into proving its feasibility, and 16 years later in 1990, the first demonstration of an intrinsic molecular rectifier was realized by Ashwell and coworkers for a thin film of molecules.

 The first measurement of the conductance of a single molecule was realised in 1994 by C. Joachim and J. K. Gimzewski and published in 1995 (see the corresponding Phys.
 Rev. Lett. paper).
 This was the conclusion of 10 years of research started at IBM TJ Watson, using the scanning tunnelling microscope tip apex to switch a single molecule as already explored by A. Aviram, C. Joachim and M. Pomerantz at the end of the 1980s (see their seminal Chem.
 Phys.
 Lett. paper during this period).
 The trick was to use a UHV Scanning Tunneling microscope to allow the tip apex to gently touch the top of a single C_{60} molecule adsorbed on an Au(110) surface.
 A resistance of 55 MOhms was recorded along with a low voltage linear I-V. The contact was certified by recording the I-z current distance property, which allows measurement of the deformation of the C_{60} cage under contact.
 This first experiment was followed by the reported result using a mechanical break junction method to connect two gold electrodes to a sulfur-terminated molecular wire by Mark Reed and James Tour in 1997.